GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_21_ADK_Primer_Data_Analyst_Agent.md

 # Module 20: [ADK Primer] Create a Data Analyst Agent

 In this tutorial we will create an agent for data QnA with ADK, and deploy it to Agent Engine, then register it with Gemini Enterprise.
-As part of the agent developer continuum, we will test the agent with `adk web` locally, deploy and test on `agent engine` playground, and finally via the `gemini enterprise` UI.
+As part of the agent developer continuum, we will test the agent with `adk web` locally, deploy and programmatically test, test on `agent engine` playground for a UI, and finally via the `gemini enterprise` UI.

 Note:
 The purpose of this tutorial is to show integration between products and is less about building a perfect agent.
 Many agentic features have been deliberatley skipped for simplicity and focus on standing up a basic QnA application.